Transportation Planning Intern

 BACTS is governed by a policy committee and a technical committee.
 The members of these committees are drawn from municipal officials (both elected and appointed) of the member cities and towns, a member from Maine Department of Transportation, Federal Transit Administration and Federal Highway Administration.

 In addition there are non-voting members on the policy committee representing the Bangor Region Chamber of Commerce, and the Comprehensive Economic Development Strategy Transportation Subcommittee.
-There is a staff of four; a director, a transportation planner, a technician and an office manager, with offices at 12 Acme Road in Brewer.
+There is a staff of four; an executive director, a transportation planner, a transportation technician and an office coordinator, with offices at 12 Acme Road in Brewer.